 Families Should Know:

 The pool isn't fenced and there are some steps and terraces that toddlers could tumble around.
-Weever fish are fairly common in the sea here - jelly shoes are a good idea for little kids.
+There have been reports of weever fish in the sea here - jelly shoes are a good idea for little kids.

 - Airport: 45 minutes